Stroke & Vascular Disorders

 • A hemorrhage-prone brain tumor |

-These diagnoses should be considered when seeing patients of younger age (< 55 years old, arteriovenous malformation–related hemorrhages); patients with prodromal symptoms, such as headache (seen in cerebral venous thrombosis); patients with stroke risk factors (atrial fibrillation, which may suggest ischemic stroke with hemorrhagic transformation); patients with poorly controlled hypertension or other vascular risk factors, such as diabetes (hypertensive-related hemorrhage); or patients with existing cancer (a metastatic hemorrhage–prone tumor to the brain).
+These diagnoses should be considered particularly when seeing patients of younger age (< 55 years old, consider arteriovenous or cavernous malformation–related hemorrhages, RCVS); patients with prodromal symptoms, such as headache (seen in cerebral venous thrombosis, RCVS); patients with stroke risk factors (atrial fibrillation, which may suggest ischemic stroke with hemorrhagic transformation); patients with poorly controlled hypertension or other vascular risk factors, such as diabetes (hypertensive-related hemorrhage); or patients with existing cancer (a metastatic hemorrhage–prone tumor to the brain).
 Neuroimaging features, including MRI and CT-based imaging, may help to further distinguish these possibilities.
 Angiography studies (CT and MRI angiograms or conventional angiography) may be able to help identify arteriovenous malformations.

 • MRI of the brain with gradient susceptibility imaging is the key test for identifying cerebral amyloid angiopathy.
 Cerebral amyloid angiopathy–related microbleeds and superficial sulcal and meningeal bleeding are sensitively detected by T2*-weighted gradient-echo or susceptibility-weighted imaging MRI techniques. |

 The diagnosis of cerebral amyloid angiopathy should be suspected in elderly individuals with symptomatic lobar intracerebral hemorrhage.
-The presence of strictly lobar cerebral microbleeds further increases the likelihood that advanced amyloid angiopathy is present.
-Rendering a firm diagnosis of cerebral amyloid angiopathy is difficult, however, as definitive diagnosis still requires a pathologic specimen.
-The Boston Criteria for diagnosis of cerebral amyloid angiopathy were designed to deal with this situation by recognizing various levels of diagnostic certainty (95).
+The presence of strictly lobar cerebral microbleeds further increases the likelihood that advanced cerebral amyloid angiopathy is present.
+A definite diagnosis of cerebral amyloid angiopathy still requires a pathologic specimen.
+The Boston Criteria for diagnosis of cerebral amyloid angiopathy were designed to deal with this situation by recognizing various levels of diagnostic certainty (102).
 Diagnoses of definite cerebral amyloid angiopathy or probable cerebral amyloid angiopathy with supporting pathology, the highest levels of diagnostic certainty, require full postmortem exam showing pathologically severe cerebral amyloid angiopathy (for definite cerebral amyloid angiopathy) or a sample of brain tissue obtained by biopsy or hematoma evacuation showing some degree of cerebral amyloid angiopathy (for probable cerebral amyloid angiopathy) without other diagnostic lesion.
-In the more commonly encountered clinical situation when brain tissue is unavailable, the diagnosis of probable cerebral amyloid angiopathy can be reached by neuroimaging evidence of multiple, strictly lobar hemorrhages of any size or superficial siderosis without other definite cause of hemorrhage such as excessive anticoagulation (International normalized ratio greater than 3.0), antecedent head trauma or ischemic stroke, brain tumor, vascular malformation, vasculitis, blood dyscrasia, or coagulopathy (100).
+In the more commonly encountered clinical situation in which brain tissue is unavailable, the in vivo diagnosis of probable cerebral amyloid angiopathy can be reached through a set of clinical and neuroimaging criteria, which have evolved over time.
+According to the first version of the Boston criteria (version 1.0), developed in the 1990s, multiple hemorrhages restricted to lobar regions in older individuals, not attributable to any other causes, were indicative of probable underlying cerebral amyloid angiopathy pathology in the absence of other definite causes of hemorrhage, such as head trauma or ischemic stroke, brain tumor, vascular malformation, vasculitis, blood dyscrasia, or coagulopathy (113).
 These criteria emanate from the most distinctive features of cerebral amyloid angiopathy-related hemorrhages: their tendency to be multiple, recurrent, and localized to cortical or corticosubcortical (ie, lobar) rather than deep hemispheric brain regions.
-In validating studies, 13 of 13 diagnoses of probable cerebral amyloid angiopathy were corroborated by neuropathologic exam, suggesting reasonably high specificity (95) and sensitivity was very high among clinically symptomatic patients known to carry the mutation for Dutch hereditary cerebral amyloid angiopathy (165).
-The diagnostic sensitivity of the Boston Criteria probable cerebral amyloid angiopathy category may be further increased by including the presence of radiographically detected superficial sulcal/meningeal blood products as an additional site of bleeding when determining whether multiple hemorrhages are present (100).
+In validating studies, 13 of 13 diagnoses of probable cerebral amyloid angiopathy were corroborated by neuropathologic exam, suggesting reasonably high specificity (102) and sensitivity was very high among clinically symptomatic patients known to carry the mutation for Dutch hereditary cerebral amyloid angiopathy (186).
+The diagnostic sensitivity of the Boston Criteria probable cerebral amyloid angiopathy category was further increased by including the presence of radiographically detected superficial sulcal/meningeal blood products as an additional site of bleeding when determining whether multiple hemorrhages are present (113), named the modified Boston criteria (version 1.5).
 The diagnosis of possible cerebral amyloid angiopathy is used for situations that are less suggestive, such as a single lobar hemorrhage without other definite cause.
-Validation of these criteria has been further extended to include patients with lobar microbleeds in the absence of intracerebral hemorrhage (107).
-It should be stated that although these criteria appear to have a high positive predictive value for cerebral amyloid angiopathy in patient cohorts, this study suggests that microbleeds alone may have less predictive value for cerebral amyloid angiopathy in population-based cohorts (45).

 Identification of probable or possible cerebral amyloid angiopathy depends on imaging of hemorrhages, which may be acute or chronic, and may represent sizable symptomatic hemorrhage or small (< 0.5 cm diameter) asymptomatic microbleeds.
 Acute lobar intracerebral hemorrhage is most commonly diagnosed with CT scan.